 - 1) The A.S.
-C.O.P.S. shall consist of one (1) Executive Committee and three (3) Sub-Committees. - 2) The Executive Committee shall consist of: - a) Voting Members: One (1) Chair One (1) Vice-Chair
+C.O.P.S. shall consist of one (1) Executive Committee and four (4) Sub-Committees.

+- 2) The Executive Committee shall consist of:

+- a) Voting Members:

+- One (1) Safety Coordinator

+- One (1) Vice-Coordinator

+- Two (2) Legislative Council representatives

+- External Vice President of Local Affairs

-Two (2) Legislative Council representatives Any member appointed by the President and approved by Legislative Council
+- Any member appointed by the President and approved by Legislative Council

 - b) Ex-Officio Members (Non-Voting):

 - A.S.
+President

+- A.S.
 Internal Vice President

 - A.S.
-External Vice-President for Local Affairs

-- A.S.
 Advisor

 - A.S.
 Isla Vista Community Relations Committee representative(s)

 - A.S.
-Women's Commission representative(s)
+Womyn's Commission representative(s)

 - A.S.
 Legal Resource Center representative(s)

+- A.S.
+Attorney General

+- A.S.
+Controller (s)